genekogan/OF-tools-and-templates/Visuals/README.md

 #### MoviePlayer

 Plays images or movies.
-Right now it does little more than integrates a vector of ofVideoPlayer and ofImage into Canvas, but is intended to support other features, like clever playback trips/
+Right now it does little more than integrates a vector of ofVideoPlayer and ofImage into Canvas, but is intended to support other features in the future, like clever playback tricks.

 #### Syphon

-Basically a tiny wrapper for ofxSyphon which integrates it into Canvas
+Basically a tiny wrapper for ofxSyphon which integrates into Canvas

 ### Templates and customization

-All visuals inherit from the Scene class which handles the integration into Canvas and other features in the toolkit.
+All visuals inherit from the `[Scene](https://github.com/genekogan/OF-tools-and-templates/blob/master/Visuals/src/Scene.h)` class which handles the integration into Canvas and other features in the toolkit.
 The template `template-custom` shows how to create a custom visual, and `template-shader` shows how to use another pre-existing shader.